navuboy/navuboy.github.io/_posts/2018-03-04-qlearning.md

 - I have tried to implement the work by Pham, Huy X., et al.<b><a href="https://arxiv.org/abs/1801.05086" class="md-link">Autonomous uav navigation using reinforcement learning.</a></b> arXiv preprint arXiv:1801.05086 (2018).

 ## Outline:
-- Implement q-learning based RL algorithm for autonomous navigation of ArDrone in a discrete indoor environment.
+- Implement q-learning based RL algorithm for autonomous navigation of ArDrone in a discrete indoor space.
-- Also PID control is also coupled with the RL approach.
+- PID control is also coupled with the RL approach.

 ## What's Q-Learning
 - In a RL setting, the agent regularly updates its knowledge of the environment through constant interactions and feedbacks.
 Hence we assume the environment to be a Markovian tuple [S, A, T, R] where the next state (S<sub>t+1</sub>) and reward (R<sub>t+1</sub>) of the agent depends on the current state (S<sub>t</sub>). (to be continued)